rangle/ngCourse2/handout/routing/child_routes.md

   .....
 ])
 ```
-In the above example we define the main `/componentOne` route which maps to the `ComponentOneContainer` the `...` dots at the end of the route tells Angular that it has associated child routes with it.
-Next in the child `ComponentOneContainer` we need to do two things:-
+In the above example we define the main `/componentOne` route which maps to the `ComponentOneContainer`.
+The `...` dots at the end of the route tell Angular that it has associated child routes.
+Next in the child `ComponentOneContainer` we must do two things:

 * Define the RouterOutlet view where child routes get rendered
 * Set up the child routes using another `@RouteConfig` decorator on the child component.